yogsototh/krambook/README.md

 \begin{document}
 This is a test file.
-I begin by making a list of bullet:
+I begin by making a list of bullet points:
 \begin{itemize}
 \item the first point is
     \LaTeX is a bit verbose